 2019 Registration Details

-Registration will open later this spring.
+Registration will open later this June.
 Please note that there are two required parent orientation sessions.
 The first session examines the program goals, assumptions and values.
 The second night is to view the slides which are used in the program.

 please contact Kiersten Moore with questions and for more information.